vladpostu/TA-Typing-Animation/README.md

     Is the typing backward cancel animation.
 Insert the final word in the parameters.

     ```js
-    ta.typingForward("testing"); // the HTML element textContent before the function was "testing the library..."
+    ta.typingBackward("testing"); // the HTML element textContent before the function was "testing the library..."
     });
     ```